stefan-sf-wu/Solar-Panel-Segm-Dataset/README.md

 # Solar Panel Detection Dataset
 ## Overview
-This is a dataset from *Full Collection: Distributed Solar Photovoltaic Array Location and Extent Data Set for Remote Sensing Object Identification* [1] that is modified for object detection purpose.
+Bradbury *et al.* [1] that is modified for object detection purpose.

 Abstract of the original paper: